brycedrennan/imaginAIry/README.md

 ## ChangeLog

+- fix: allow tile_mode to be set to True or False for backward compatibility

 **13.1.0**
 - feature: *api server now has feature parity with the python API*.
 View the docs at http://127.0.0.1:8000/docs after running `aimg server`
   - `ImaginePrompt` is now a pydantic model and can thus be sent over the rest API